Battle of Mozhaysk

-The Battle of Mozhaysk was a series of battles at the final stage of the Polish-Muscovite War (1605-1618) on the western approaches to Moscow.
-The battle is part of the Moscow campaign of Wladyslaw IV.
+The Battle of Mozhaysk was a series of battles at the final stage of the Polish-Muscovite War (1605–1618) on the western approaches to Moscow.
+The battle is part of the Moscow campaign of Władysław IV.
 During months of fighting, the Russian armies managed to maintain their combat capability and prevent the rapid seizure of Moscow.
 However, the threat of encirclement forced the Russian troops to retreat, opening the way for the enemy to the capital.

-Prelude
+Background

 After the victory over the Polish-Lithuanian troops in the Battle of Moscow (1612) and the election of Tsar Michael Romanov, Russian troops passed into a counteroffensive.
 In the years 1613-14 they managed to free most of the captured cities from the Polish-Lithuanian troops and even undertake several raids on the territory of Lithuania.
 However, the main goal of the campaign - recapture of Smolensk - failed.
 In turn, the Polish king Sigismund III did not give up attempts to subjugate the Russian state, in the name of his son Wladyslaw.
 The new campaign in 1617 was presented as an action by the "legitimate" Tsar Wladyslaw Vasa against the "usurper" Michael Romanov.
 The Crown forces led by Prince Wladyslaw (6,000 men) and Lithuanian under the command of the Great Hetman Ian Karol Khodkevich (6,500 men) took part in the campaign.
 Prince Wladyslaw started from Warsaw on April 5, 1617, but only in September arrived in Smolensk.
 In October 1617 Dorogobuzh and Vyazma surrendered to "Tsar" Wladyslaw without battle.
 In fact, on the enemy's path to the capital, there was only poorly fortified Mozhaysk and a weak army with low morale.